Compare Shoprider Mobility Scooters

 Maximum User Weight Capacity

 The weight capacity per Shoprider mobility scooters can range from 200 lbs to 500 lbs for the heavy-duty models.
 If you or your loved one weigh more than 300 lbs, you may want to consider a heavy-duty scooter when choosing your Shoprider model, to make sure they’re safe and comfortable.
 These mobility scooters are full-size, can accommodate a higher weight capacity users, offer better stability, and full suspension for outdoor use.

 Buying a Shoprider mobility scooter is an investment.
 The price for the cheapest mobility scooter model Echo 3 is $599.
-Their most expensive model is for Flagship recreational scooter, which costs is $6,995.
+Their popular model is considered Echo Folding which is four-wheeled with a price of $1,099.
+Shoprider's most expensive model is for Flagship recreational scooter, which costs $6,995.